fatihmgenc/jsonplace-mcp/README.md

 - `PORT`
   Defaults to `3002`

-## Development
+Run locally:

 ```bash
 npm install
 MONGODB_URI='your-mongodb-uri' JSONPLACE_SITE_URL='https://jsonplace.com' npm run dev
 ```

-## Production Notes
+## Reverse Proxy Notes

-This service is intended to sit behind the main JsonPlace domain through reverse proxy or gateway routing.
-Route these paths to the MCP service:
+If you serve the website and MCP from the same domain, route these paths to the MCP service:

 - `/mcp`
 - `/.well-known/oauth-authorization-server`